We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

 7. Create a new budget

 If you already love to budget, start creating a new budget.
-This is the time we are learning to live only on basics and you may be surprised to know how much you spend on the things you don’t need.
+This is when we learn to live only on basics, and you may be surprised to know how much you spend on the things you don’t need.

-Travel, parties, outings, gatherings and even shopping are not possible at this time.
-You can skip all these categories form your budget.
-Also, you may have stockpiled many items which will be sufficient for the coming months.
+Travel, parties, outings, gatherings, and even shopping are not possible now.
+You can skip all these categories from your budget.
+Also, you may have stockpiled many items, which will be sufficient for the coming months.
 So you may not need to buy those items.